DataDog/nginx-datadog/README.md

 Usage
 -----
-Download a gzipped tarball from a recent release, extract it to wherever nginx looks for modules (e.g. `/usr/lib/nginx/modules/`) and add the following line to the top of the main nginx configuration (e.g.  `/etc/nginx/nginx.conf`):
+1. Download a gzipped tarball from a [recent release][12], extract it to wherever nginx looks for modules (e.g. `/usr/lib/nginx/modules/`).
+2. Add the following line to the top of the main nginx configuration (e.g.  `/etc/nginx/nginx.conf`):

 ```nginx
 load_module modules/ngx_http_datadog_module.so;
 ```